ouspg/CompSec/Lab1_Network/README.md

 ***To be able to complete these tasks,*** you will need to explain *why things are happening*.
 Each answer, which is giving only pure commands or code is automatically though as uncompleted or insufficient.

-We happen to know, that there might be some answers availabe as wild somewhere.
+We happen to know, that there might be some answers availabe as wild out there.

 Follow Juice Shop guidlines presented [here!](https://bkimminich.gitbooks.io/pwning-owasp-juice-shop/content/part1/rules.html)